EvolverDE/Signum-DEX/README.md

 ----------------------------------

-# What is PFP?
+# What is SnipSwap?
-PFP (Perls for Pigs) is the codename for a decentralized crypto exchange with PayPal integration.
+SnipSwap is a decentralized crypto exchange with PayPal integration.
-# What can PFP do?
+# What can SnipSwap do?
-PFP is designed to provide an easy entry into the crypto world.
+SnipSwap is designed to provide an easy entry into the crypto world.
 # What currencies are supported?
-PFP is based on the Signum.network blockchain smart contracts and supports all available fiat currencies that PayPal also supports, in addition to its coin "Signa".
+SnipSwap is based on the Signum.network blockchain smart contracts and supports all available fiat currencies that PayPal also supports, in addition to its coin "Signa".
 These can be found at the following link: https://developer.paypal.com/docs/api/reference/currency-codes/

 Furthermore, with the first additional blockchain implementation, AtomicSwaps with bitcoin (BTC) is now possible.
 To interact with BTC, bitcoin core must be installed and the daemon must be started with additional parameters: